LG C5 vs Sony Bravia 8: which OLED TV should you buy?

 Both the LG C5 and Sony Bravia 8 are excellent OLED TV options, albeit ones with distinct strengths that will appeal to different users.

-Picture-wise, it delivers slightly punchier highlights and excellent low-light colour volume, that makes it particularly well-suited to movie watching in darker rooms.
+Picture-wise, it delivers slightly punchier highlights and excellent low-light colour volume, which makes it particularly well-suited to movie-watching in darker rooms.

 The Sony Bravia 8 counters with a more versatile stand design, superior audio performance, and picture quality that prioritises natural reproduction and exceptional motion handling.

-Its Google TV platform is intuitive and well-stocked with apps, though it falls short of LG's offering in gaming support with just two HDMI 2.1 ports.
+Its Google TV platform is fairly intuitive and well-stocked with apps, though LG's webOS trumps it in both regards, and it falls short of the C5's gaming support with just two HDMI 2.1 ports.

 Get the What Hi-Fi?
 Newsletter